whcsu/SurvELM/README.md

-# SurvELM: an R package for high dimensional survival analysis with extreme learning machine, Submitted to Bioinformatics
+# SurvELM: an R package for high dimensional survival analysis with extreme learning machine

+ A note submitted to Bioinformatics

-Install the the SurvELM
+How to install the the SurvELM R package: library(devtools) install_github("whcsu/SurvELM")

-library(devtools)
-install_github("whcsu/SurvELM")